 As result you can now see your IoT data:

-Fo example here you can see there was an traffic jam:
+Fo example here you can see there was a traffic jam:

-I think you can see how easily you can work with your IoT Data and with SAP HCP and SAP BusinessObjects Cloud.
+I think you can see how easily you can work with your IoT Data and with SAP HCP and SAP Analytics Cloud.

 Stay tuned in the next blog I will show you how can you fetch the SAP HCP IoT data via SAP HCP Integration Services and push this to an SAP Gateway OData service to store my data in an OnPremise HANA DB.